Intensity Fluctuation Spectra as a Design Guide for Nonlinear-Tolerant Constellation Shaping: Numerical Results

 \subsubsection{Impact of Dispersion}

-The energy signal PSD is directly proportional to intensity fluctuations, as indicated in Equation~(\ref{eq:IntensityFluctuation}).
-Therefore, when the pulse-shaped signals of shaped QAM symbols pass through a dispersion model, the energy signal PSD evolves.
-This evolution is captured by the model in Equation~(\ref{eq:2DPSD}) and illustrated in Fig.~\ref{fig:psddistance-comparison}.

-The results clearly show that intensity fluctuations tend to grow with transmission length, consistent with the dispersion model described in Equation~(\ref{eq:2DPSD}).
-The blocklength appears to have an effect similar to the symbol rate, where the PSD level tends to increase with transmission length—a phenomenon well established in \cite{peng2021baud}.
-It is important to notwe that Fig.~\ref{fig:psddistance-comparison} shows the energy signal PSD, not the final intensity fluctuation spectra; the latter requires appropriate scaling as described in Equation~(\ref{eq:IntensityFluctuation}).
-Thus, this section considers only the effect of the dispersion function on pulse-shaped QAM signals.
+The energy-signal PSD is proportional to the intensity-fluctuation spectrum, as indicated in Equation~(\ref{eq:IntensityFluctuation}).
+Therefore, when the pulse-shaped signals of the shaped QAM symbols pass through a dispersion model, the resulting change in the energy-signal PSD is captured by Equation~(\ref{eq:2DPSD}), as shown in Fig.~\ref{fig:psddistance-comparison}.
+The results illustrate that the intensity fluctuations tend to grow with transmission length in the dispersion model described by Equation (\ref{eq:pulsebroadening}).
+Block length appears to have an effect similar to that of symbol rate: the PSD tends to increase with transmission length, as established in \cite{peng2021baud}.
+It is important to note that these are not intensity-fluctuation spectra, since the energy-signal PSD of the shaped QAM symbols needs to be scaled appropriately to obtain the intensity-fluctuation spectra described by Equation (\ref{eq:IntensityFluctuation}).
+Therefore, only the effect of the dispersion function on the pulse-shaped signals of the shaped QAM symbols is considered here.

-The rise in the energy signal PSD is primarily caused by increased pulse overlapping due to accumulated dispersion along the fiber.
-This effect is evident in Fig.~\ref{fig:PSD640KComposition}, which details the spectral composition of the energy signal PSD for ESS-shaped QAM symbols (block length 27) after 640 km.
-The spectral component corresponding to the fourth term in Equation~(\ref{eq:2DPSD})—the pulse overlap component—has grown significantly compared to the non-dispersed case in Fig.~\ref{fig:PSDComposition}, becoming a major contributor to energy fluctuations.
-While the spectral components due to the second and third terms are still present, their bandwidth is significantly reduced, which is consistent with the pulse broadening effect.
-However, the peak at $f = 0$ Hz remains unchanged, aligning with findings in \cite{Prasad2025intenstiy}.
+The increase in the energy-signal PSD is mainly due to the increased pulse overlap caused by accumulated dispersion along the fiber.
+This is evident in the spectral composition of the energy-signal PSD for ESS-shaped QAM symbols with the block length set to 27 in Fig.~\ref{fig:PSD640KComposition}.
+The spectral component due to the fourth term in Equation~(\ref{eq:2DPSD}) becomes a major contributor to the energy fluctuations and has grown significantly relative to the corresponding component in Fig.~\ref{fig:PSDComposition}, which has not undergone dispersion.
+The spectral components due to the second and third terms in Equation~(\ref{eq:2DPSD}) are still present, but their bandwidths are significantly reduced, which is reasonable because pulse broadening reduces the bandwidth of the energy signal spectrum.
+However, the peak at $f = 0$ Hz does not change.
+This is in line with the findings in \cite{Prasad2025intenstiy}.